 TOWS Analysis goes way beyond the conventional SWOT Analysis and aids organizations to remain one step ahead in the ever-changing competitive landscape.
 The TOWS Matrix can also help in the generation of amazing ideas in relation to fruitful marketing strategies, decision-making, protection against threats, opportunities, diminishing threats, overcoming weaknesses, and awareness regarding potential shortcomings.

 Although internal and external factors are incompatible features, there still exists a balance between them.
 Strengths and Weaknesses fall under internal factors and consist of HR policies, manufacturing processes, goals and objectives, attributes of the products and services offered to the target market, core values, work culture, staff, and fundamentals of the company.

-On the contrary, Opportunities, and Threats fall under external factors and consists of government policies, dynamic nature of the market, evolving tastes and preferences of the customers, competition in the market, fluctuation rates of the raw materials required for the production and etcetera.
+On the contrary, Opportunities, and Threats fall under external factors and consist of government policies, the dynamic nature of the market, evolving tastes and preferences of the customers, competition in the market, fluctuation rates of the raw materials required for production and etcetera.

 Now, we will move on to the discussion where we will discuss the four potential strategies of the TOWS Matrix.
 The four TOWS strategies are :

 - Weakness/Opportunity (WO)

 The aim of a Maxi-Maxi Strategy is to utilize internal strengths to make optimum use of the external opportunities available to the company.
 In other words, the company has to utilize its strengths by using its resources to cash in on potential opportunities.

 For example, if a company has reasonably established a brand name in the market and has won the hearts of the consumers, there lies a golden opportunity to explore new market locations or introduce a new line of products and services for the same target market.
 Such a step can turn out to be the best for the upliftment of the firm.